ShokrollahMichaelMeraj/Kaggle_dataset_Supercar_price_prediction/README.md

 ## To do section:

-- set up architecture and file system.
+- ✅ set up architecture and file system.
+(DONE)
+- ✅ choose which kaggle dataset we want?
+(DONE): Final pick "Elite_Sports_Cars_in_Data.csv".
+- ✅ Mockup UI
-- choose direction:
+- ❌ choose direction:
 -   do we want an interactive app? pros and cons
 -   do we want to just keep it a notebook? pros and cons
-- choose which kaggle dataset we want,
+- ❌ Preprocessing -> ....
+-